5.1.1 Changes and Additions of Degree Programs: Policy

 It is important that the attempt to add or change degree programs be made while the student is enrolled.
 Otherwise, a new Application for Graduate Admission must be submitted and an application fee paid.
 Similarly, enrollment must be continuous if a new degree program is added after completion of an existing program.
 Summer quarter enrollment is optional for students who intend to begin a new degree program in the Autumn quarter, provided that they have been enrolled the prior Spring quarter.

-The Graduate Program Authorization Petition is submitted electronically to the department in which admission is requested.
+The Graduate Program Authorization Petition is submitted electronically to the degree program in which admission is requested.
 If applying for a higher degree program, students may also be required to submit other application materials such as GRE Subject Test scores, a statement of purpose, or new letters of recommendation.
-Decisions on these petitions are made by the programs or departments to which they are directed, and are at the discretion of those programs or departments.
+Decisions on these petitions are made by the degree programs to which they are directed, and are at the discretion of those degree programs.

-Graduate Program Authorization Petitions are filed electronically in Axess and approved by the current and the new department.
+Graduate Program Authorization Petitions are filed electronically in Axess and approved by the current and the new degree program.
 In addition, petitions from international students will be routed to the Bechtel International Center for review.
 Upon all approvals, the student's record will automatically update with the requested changes.

 To all matriculated graduate students and the programs in which they are enrolled.
 This policy is not applicable to students with an active undergraduate program.